prestodb/presto/presto-docs/src/main/sphinx/admin/resource-groups.rst

   * The last selector is a catch all, which puts all queries into the user's adhoc group.

-All together these selectors implement the policy that ``bob`` is an admin and all other users are subject to the follow limits:
+All together these selectors implement the policy that ``bob`` is an admin and all other users are subject to the following limits:

   * Users are allowed to have up to 2 adhoc queries running.
 Additionally, they may run one pipeline.